 How do I change my coil?

-You’ll need to purchase the correct coil that goes with your device.
+You'll need to purchase the correct new atomiser coil that goes with your device.
 As you may need one every few weeks to a few months depending on the factors listed above, it’s a good idea to buy a couple at a time so you have a backup.
 Follow the instructions you received with your kit.
 If you no longer have the instructions, an Internet search for “how do I change the coil on (your device)” will usually turn up the proper results.

 Can I build my own coil?

 Building your own coil is an intensive process, but it can be done.
 Many vaping enthusiasts build coils, and lots of material can be found on coil building in vaping forums and hobbyist websites.
 Overall, it is much simpler to purchase replacement coils.
 Safety should be a primary concern since you are dealing with a heated device, so be extremely careful and do your research if you want to get into coil building.
-You may want to learn in person from an experienced coil builder rather than going with advice off the Internet.
+You may want to learn in person from an experienced coil builder rather than going with advice on the Internet.

 Do different materials and construction make for better coils?